 HMS Shah vs Huascar – Duel in the Pacific, 1877

-An obscure single ship action off the coast of South America, though inconclusive, was of enormous significance for future naval warfare.
+An earlier blog told of what was possibly the most ferocious single ship action fought in the age of sail – the engagement between the frigates HMS Quebec and the French Surveillante.
+(Click here to read it if you missed it previously).
+I’m now writing about another single ship action, almost a hundred years later, which, though it was inconclusive, was of enormous significance for future naval warfare.
+This obscure single ship action off the coast of South America, though inconclusive, was of enormous significance for future naval warfare.
 It involved a British cruiser, HMS Shah, and the Huascar a rebel Peruvian ironclad.
 Quite amazingly one of the ships involved can still be seen today.

 The Shah vs. Husacar action 29th May 1877